dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Find a non-symmetric polynomial whose square is symmetric.

 ### Question 3.75
-Let f be a degree 4 polynomial with integer coefficients.
+Let $f$ be a degree 4 polynomial with integer coefficients.
-What's the smallest finite field in which f necessarily has four roots?
+What's the smallest finite field in which $f$ necessarily has four roots?

 ### Question 3.76
 Define p-adic numbers.